blogjs/blogjs.github.io/_posts/2016-06-06-es6-constants.markdown

 layout: post
 comments: true
 categories:
-    - Ecmascript 6
+    - ECMAScript6
     - Javascript
-title:  "Constants in Javascript - Ecmascript 6"
+title:  "Constants in Javascript - ECMAScript 6"
 date:   2016-06-06 18:00:00 +0200
 published: true
 tags:
     - Const
-    - Ecmascript 6
+    - ECMAScript6
-description: "Understanding how does constant variables work in Javascript Ecmascript 6.
+description: "Understanding how does constant variables work in Javascript ECMAScript 6.
 Immutable variables in Javascript"
 thumbnail: "/public/const.png"
+keywords: "const, ECMAScript 6, ECMAScript 2015, es6, javascript, immutable variables, constant"

 ---

 ## Const

 In Javascript ES5 there is no immutable variables.
 Everywhere you are defining `var`, even if you need constant data.
 And actually you cannot be sure if this variable exists or has the proper value after x lines of code executed.
-So in Javascript ES6 there is `const`, like the C++ one, which allows you to have immutable variable, so let's look how does it work:  <!--more-->
+So in Javascript ES6 `const` variable came.
+When you declare something with `const`, it means that the identifier can't be reassigned.
+So let's look how does it work:  <!--more-->

 ___